aptech/docs/docs/dtdayofweek.rst

     :param X: data with metadata.
     :type X: NxK Dataframe

-    :param columns: Optional, names or indices of the date variable in *X* to get quarters from.
+    :param columns: Optional, names or indices of the date variable in *X* to get days of the week from.
     :type columns: Jx1 Vector or string array

     :param startMonday: Optional, indicator variable to start week on Monday (1-7).